 1. Choose the right tool and set up processes.

 First, it’s all about choosing good tooling.
-The tools you choose to manage your infrastructure are going to make or break your multi-cloud adventure.
+The cloud automation tools you choose to manage your infrastructure are going to make or break your multi-cloud adventure.
 We could even say that multi-cloud is impossible if you’re not using some kind of infrastructure as code.

 It’s important to choose an IaC tool that supports multi-cloud.
 If you are all in on AWS and you represent all your infrastructure in Cloudformation, you are going to have a very difficult transition to multi-cloud.
 So, choosing the right tools that keep the door open to multi-cloud is critical.